 Above-ground or shallow infiltration systems, such as vegetated swales, rain gardens, filter strips, bio-retention areas, oil/water separators, and constructed wetlands, allow more time for contaminates to be filtered through the soil.
 Many of these systems, planted with salt-resistant vegetation, can serve as snow retention areas in the winter, although salt should be minimized near wetlands.
 Riparian buffers are vegetated areas next to water resources that protect them from nonpoint source pollution and provide bank stabilization and aquatic and wildlife habitat.
 Design is important, because runoff must be sufficiently slowed to allow sediment and pollutants to settle out.
-Superior Township should protect and enhance riparian buffers along the Waiska River and other watercourses to protect water quality, utilizing hardy native plants when possible.
+L'Anse Township should protect and enhance riparian buffers along all rivers, lakes and other watercourses to protect water quality by strictly enforcing the Township zoning Ordinance, particularly the Resource Protection Overlay Zone.
 Good stormwater management techniques should be incorporated into the zoning ordinance, including adjustments to parking standards, landscaping standards, and development standards.